We artist/crafters/junkers know we have no boring days, but I did, I swear!

 to the cup your using to mix a little water with your stain.

 It's not good... trust me on this.

-Next I took an image I made on Photoshop (can't live without that program!), and reversed the image.
-Print it on regular transfer paper.
+Next I took an image and printed it on some nice transfer paper.

 I now had a "Lazy Susan" that had been turned into a piece that look like it came from the top of an old French wine barrel.
 In fact, everyone in the house thought I had bought an old wine barrel lid!